cdmoro/literature-clock/README.md

 - Progress bar: At the bottom of the page there is a `progress bar`, so you can know when a quote is about to change :D
 - Responsive: no matter how long is a quote, it always looks good in desktop and mobile
 - All the quote elements have `aria-labels` to improve the Accessibility
-- The configurations are saved in the browser's local storage
-- The configurations are updated in the URL withour reload the page (History API)
+- The settings are saved in the browser's local storage and they are updated in the URL without refreshing the page (History API)

 ## Parameteres